miro-mt/dopsch/README.md

 - Wercker CICD builds and deploys image to Quay.io

-Kubernetes cluster is created with ./cluster_create.sh and the sample helm chart is deployed to install the image
+Kubernetes cluster is created with ./cluster_create.sh and the sample helm chart is deployed to install the image To delete the whole Kubernetes cluster run ./cluster_delete.sh

 To do this I assume you have: